President's Leadership TEAM Members

 As the chief academic officer of the college, I work with faculty, staff, and administrators to help all of our students be successful.
 I supervise all instructional programs and academic support services.
 My desire is to help people of all backgrounds, beliefs, and experiences find and follow their dreams; that is why I have devoted my professional life to working in community colleges.

-I started my own college career by earning an associate’s degree at North Lake College.
-I also hold a Bachelor and Master of Arts in English from the University of Texas at San Antonio, and I recently started a doctorate program in community college leadership at New Jersey City University.
+I started my own college career by earning an Associate’s degree at North Lake College.
+I also hold a Bachelor and Master of Arts in English from the University of Texas at San Antonio, and I have a doctorate in Community College Leadership.
 At Edmonds College, I have served as an instructor, interim dean for the library, and dean of humanities and social sciences.
 I also taught both full- and part-time at South Texas College.
 I have been very involved with EC’s Guided Pathways initiative, and I helped develop a Career and College Success course that was first offered in fall 2019.

 Jim Mulik